Secure Workflow

 Restrict permissions for [[GITHUB_TOKEN]].

-Add a security agent for the GitHub-hosted runner.
+Add Harden-Runner for the GitHub-hosted runner.

 Pin actions to full-length commit SHAs.